smaremanda/add-in-docs/outlook/compose/get-or-set-the-location-of-an-appointment.md

 ## Prerequisites for getting or setting the location in a compose form
 <a name="mod_off15_HowToGetSetLocation_Prerequisites"> </a>

-The JavaScript API for Office provides asynchronous methods ([getAsync](http://dev.outlook.com/reference/add-ins/Location.html%28Office.15%29.md) and[setAsync](http://dev.outlook.com/reference/add-ins/Location.html%28Office.15%29.md)) to get and set the location of an appointment that the user is composing.
+The JavaScript API for Office provides asynchronous methods ([getAsync](http://dev.outlook.com/reference/add-ins/Location.html%28Office.15%29.md) and [setAsync](http://dev.outlook.com/reference/add-ins/Location.html%28Office.15%29.md)) to get and set the location of an appointment that the user is composing.
 These asynchronous methods are available to only compose add-ins.
-To use these methods, make sure you have set up the add-in manifest appropriately for Outlook to activate the add-in in compose forms, as described in the section [Setting up Outlook add-ins for compose forms](../outlook/compose/compose-scenario.md#mod_off15_CreatingForCompose_SettingUp) of[Create Outlook add-ins for compose forms](../outlook/compose/compose-scenario.md).
+To use these methods, make sure you have set up the add-in manifest appropriately for Outlook to activate the add-in in compose forms, as described in the section [Setting up Outlook add-ins for compose forms](../outlook/compose/compose-scenario.md#mod_off15_CreatingForCompose_SettingUp) of [Create Outlook add-ins for compose forms](../outlook/compose/compose-scenario.md).

 The [location](http://dev.outlook.com/reference/add-ins/Office.context.mailbox.item.html%28Office.15%29.md) property is available for read access in both compose and read forms of appointments.
 In a read form, you can access the property directly from the parent object, as in: